 - Students can benefit from tuition waiver scholarships for a maximum of 2 years in the English Preparatory Program and for a maximum of 5 years in 4-year undergraduate programs.
-Accommodation scholarships are provided for 4 years.
+Accommodation scholarships are provided for up to 4 years.

-- Students on scholarship are required to take at least the minimum course load* from their curriculum specified for their major department each semester (excluding any minor program courses, withdrawn courses**, GE100, GE251 and non-credit courses) and to maintain a minimum Annual-GPA*** of 2.00/4.00.
-English Preparatory Program students are required to qualify to take the ECA or COPE exam at the end of each course or pass COPE by the end of the academic year.
+- Students on scholarship are required to take at least the minimum course load* from their curriculum specified for their major department each semester (excluding additional courses, any minor program courses, withdrawn courses**, GE100, GE251 and non-credit courses) and to maintain a minimum Annual-GPA*** of 2.00/4.00.
+English Preparatory Program students are required to qualify to take the ECA or PAE exam at the end of each course or pass PAE by the end of the academic year.
 Scholarships of students who fail to meet these conditions will be decreased one or two levels and cannot be restored even if the students improve their performance.
 If there are no Fall or Spring semester courses within the Annual-GPA, students with less than 2.00 are given a warning; if these students fail to meet the required conditions at the end of the following year, their scholarships will be decreased by two levels.

 - Students on accommodation scholarship are required to maintain a minimum Annual-GPA of 2.50/4.00.
 Students who fail to meet this condition will lose their accommodation scholarship.
 If their Annual-GPA is less than 2.00, their scholarship will be decreased by two levels.